 - Dispensary or Retailer - maximum of one (1).

 - Non-Store Front Retail Business - maximum of one (1).

 - Testing laboratory - maximum of one (1).

 - Manufacturing - maximum of one (1) (State License Type N or P only).

 On June 30, 2019, the City Council conducted a second reading and adopted an Ordinance amending Title 19 of the Sonoma Municipal Code relating to commercial cannabis businesses and to permit such uses in specified zoning districts in coordination with the adoption of the new Commercial Cannabis Ordinance amending Title 5 of the Sonoma Municipal Code.
 This ordinance will go into effect on July 30, 2019.

 Next Steps: City Council will adopt criteria for submittal requirements and the adoption of processing fees.
 This process is anticipated to be completed by November 2019.

 For allowable uses and activities in the unincorporated areas of Sonoma County, view the Sonoma County's Cannabis Program information.

-Subscribe to email updates when Cannabis Regulation Updates or Cannabis Regulation Documents are added:
+Subscribe to automatic email updates when Cannabis Regulation & Cannabis Retail RFP Updates are posted: